Turn CVSS + EPSS into a risk score that actually matches your environment.

 Context Modifiers

-Add +1 modifiers from your CMDB for each context factor that applies.
-You don't need a perfect CMDB—use the data you have.
+Layer in business context from your CMDB for each factor that applies.
+You don't need a perfect CMDB; use the data you have.
 Stage 1 builds on Stage 0 by adding business context.

-• +1 if system processes PII, PHI, or sensitive data
+- +1 (suggested) if system processes PII, PHI, or sensitive data

-• +1 if system runs on End-of-Life OS
+- +1 (suggested) if system runs on End-of-Life OS

 Transparency matters: Document why scores differ between systems.
 This incentivizes system owners to keep your CMDB accurate.